-Northampton Saints have recognised the contribution of current and former Saints by awarding numbers to every player to have donned the jersey.
+Northampton RFC recognise the contribution of current and former Saints by awarding numbers to every player to have donned the Black, Green and Gold jersey.

-Perhaps the most famous Saint, winger Edgar Mobbs carries #281, the Club’s leading try scorer Teddy Cook is Saint #350, record appearance holder Ron Jacobs holds #1121 and Saints record points scorer Paul Grayson appears on the list at #1658.
+ET Abell begins the list of almost 2,000 Saints, while perhaps the most famous Saint, winger Edgar Mobbs, carries #281.
+The Club’s leading try scorer Teddy Cook is Saint #350, record appearance holder Ron Jacobs holds #1121, and Saints record points scorer Paul Grayson appears on the list at #1658.